cagdasc/Linux-I2C/README.md

 This library has specific methods for Arduino.
 You can communicate with Arduino easily.
 Some methods have "NoExit" suffix.
 This means if there is an error accour while reading or writing, the connection doesn't terminated.

+#Usage
+    make clean
+    make all
+    ./TestMpu6050
+    or
+    ./TestArduino

 #License

 	Copyright (C) 2014  Cagdas Caglak cagdascaglak@gmail.com http://expcodes.blogspot.com.tr/